adnanaahmad/ur-coding-assistant/README.md

 Create a new model from this Modelfile: $ ollama create my-python-assistant -f ./Modelfile

-Step 3: Download the Continuue VSCode Extension
+Step 3: Download the Continue VSCode Extension

-Continuue is an open-source extension that connects VSCode with LLMs downloaded with Ollama.
+Continue is an open-source extension that connects VSCode with LLMs downloaded with Ollama.
 Download it from https://marketplace.visualstudio.com/items?itemName=Continue.continue

 Step 4: Connect VSCode with the LLM